 6 reasons why linear TV is still here

-Whether the viewing patterns of the Millennial generation will hold true or change along with their lives and lifestyles as they age and raise families of their own is, of course, a matter of some debate.
+Another uncertainty to consider is that no one really knows how viewing patterns change with age.
+Whether the viewing patterns of the Millennial generation will hold true or change along with their lives and lifestyles as they age and raise families of their own is a matter of some debate.
 But linear TV looks very much like it is going to be part of their future mix for 6 reasons which we’ve summarised below.

 1. Live events.
 While sports may not be the be all and end all of the Pay TV model anymore, they are still incredibly important.
 Despite some encroachment from the big streaming players, Amazon in particular, they remain scheduling that can command a large audience and very much the preserve of the big linear players (though operators need to pay increasing attention to how to stop piracy to protect investment).
 Also increasingly important in this area is entertainment in the shape of both large Light Entertainment programs with attached live voting procedures and long-running reality TV programs of the Love Island/I’m a Celebrity… ilk that can build audiences during extended runs.

 2. Targeted advertising.
 Being able to target audiences down to the household and even individual level is a powerful draw for advertisers and targeted advertising is taking up an accelerating proportion of advertising spend.
 Technologies such as ATSC 3.0 and HbbTV provide the return path that is crucial for targeted advertising to work even away from the Pay TV delivery ecosystem.

 3. Innovation.
 The best linear TV operators are looking at new ways of engaging with their audiences and using their broadcast reach to add reach into the digital world as well.
 By creating additional content around their top properties they can chase a second screen audience that extends way beyond the transmission time of their programs and take advertisers along with them.